Online Learning: A Modern Introduction Using Convex Optimization: Application: Learning with Expert Advice

-It is worth stressing the importance of the result just obtained: We can design an algorithm that in expectation is close to the best expert in a set, \emph{paying only a logarithmic penalty in the size of the set}.
+It is worth stressing the importance of the result just obtained: we can design an algorithm that in expectation, is close to the best expert in a set, \emph{paying only a logarithmic penalty in the size of the set}.
+The $p$-norm Algorithm in Section~\ref{sec:omd_pnorm} would give a similar guarantee.

-In the future, we will see algorithms that achieve even the better regret guarantee of $O(\sqrt{T\cdot \rm KL(\bu;\bx_1)})$, for any $\bu$ in the simplex.
-You should be able to convince yourself that no setting of $\eta$ in EG allows to achieve such regret guarantee.
-Indeed, the algorithm will be based on a very different strategy.
+Later, in Section~\ref{sec:shifted_kt}, we will see algorithms that achieve the even better regret guarantee of $\mathcal{O}(\sqrt{T\cdot \KL(\bu;\bx_1)})$ as $T\to\infty$, for any $\bu$ in the probability simplex.
+You should be able to convince yourself that no setting of $\eta$ in \ac{EG} allows us to achieve such a regret guarantee.
+Indeed, these algorithms will be based on a very different strategy.